hammerill/Sand-Box2D/README.md

 - <kbd>Triangle</kbd> - On/off debug screen.
 - <kbd>Circle</kbd> - reload current level.
 - Also, you can consider using touchscreen for camera controls.

+## Levels
+Support for loading custom levels is coming soon.
+You can look to the [documentation](https://github.com/Hammerill/Sand-Box2D-levels) of an upcoming update.

 ## Build
 ### On Windows